psono/psono-server/README.md

     ./password_manager_server/manage.py migrate

 ## Run Unit Tests (with coverage)
+To run unit tests, the database user needs CREATEDB rights.

     coverage run --source='.' ./password_manager_server/manage.py test restapi.tests

 To get a nice report one can do: